-Physical contact including intimate/personal care and behaviour management
+Physical contact including intimate/personal care and behaviour management child.

-It is not possible to be specific about the appropriateness of each physical contact, since an action that is appropriate with one child, in one set of circumstances, may be inappropriate in another, or with a different child.
 Any physical contact will be in response to the child's needs, of limited duration and appropriate to their age, stage of development, gender, background and any agreed support or care plan.
-The use of physical intervention including the use of reasonable force will always be in line with the following policies (Special Needs policy January 2022 Supporting children with medical needs policy November 2021, Behaviour policy(November 2021), Physical Intervention policy/procedures (November 2021).
+The use of physical intervention including the use of reasonable force will always be in line with the following policies (Special Needs policy (March 2022 for review, March 2023), Supporting children with medical needs policy, Behaviour policy (March 2022 for review, March 2025), Physical Intervention policy/procedures.